pr4ct1c3/jld-academic-kickstart/content/home/about.md

 Research projects that I have worked on include:

-(1) a biodegradable, body temperature responsive polymer surgical sealant (2) investigating the tissue adhesion of polymer nanocomposites (3) sprayable and antimicrobial wound dressings
+(1) a biodegradable, body temperature responsive polymer surgical sealant
+(2) investigating the tissue adhesion of polymer nanocomposites
+(3) sprayable and antimicrobial wound dressings
 (4) studying the molecular parameters that affect solution blow spinning

-I am also interested in drug delivery systems, the immunological response to biomaterials, and hydrogels.
+I am also interested in drug delivery systems, hydrogels, and the immunological response to biomaterials.